Away With The Steiners

 Getting around Saudi Arabia by taxi

 It’s fairly easy to get a taxi in the major cities of Saudi Arabia.
-(In Dammam we were picked up by a taxi driver who said he couldn’t bear to see us outside in the heat and insisted on dropping us off for free!).
+In Dammam we were picked up by a taxi driver who said he couldn’t bear to see us outside in the heat and insisted on dropping us off for free!

-The cheapest option is definitely Uber although sometimes we found with the long wait time it wasn’t the most sensible choice (especially waiting in the heat with kids).
+The cheapest option is definitely Uber.
+Although sometimes we found with the long wait time it wasn’t the most sensible choice (especially waiting in the heat with kids).

 Sometimes it’s worth a taxi or Uber into town to be dropped off.

-There’s no need to beat around the bush with this part of the travel guide for Saudi.
 Whether you are in Saudi Arabia with kids or not; it is an expensive country to travel in.

 This green and yellow logo for mini/supermarkets are everywhere throughout the country.

-Connectivity and WIFI
+WIFI – Connectivity and WIFI

 WIFI is a bit hit and miss across accommodation in Saudi Arabia.
 (That’s putting it politely.
 Don’t get your hopes up; sorry).
-We’ve have some hotels that were great and WIFI

-was fast and included in the price.
-And then others where the signal is so weak it can’t even pick up the supposed ‘free WIFI’…
+We’ve have some hotels that were great and WIFI was fast and included in the price.
+Then others where the signal is so weak it can’t even pick up the supposed ‘free WIFI’…

-The major cities have 5G mobile reception which with a local SIM and data makes it the most efficient way to navigate the country (especially if driving by car as the distances between cities – or even shops or villages where people might help – are huge).
+The major cities have 5G mobile reception.
+Which with a local SIM and data makes it the most efficient way to navigate the country.
+Especially if driving by car as the distances between cities – or even shops or villages where people might help – are huge!

-SIM cards and data
+SIM Cards and mobile data

 There are 3 main operators in Saudi Arabia: STC, Mobily and Zain.